 Comb through your media lists and remove anyone who obviously shouldn’t be there (for example, if you’re pitching a USA trends map, remove email addresses that end in ‘.ca’ which indicates they work in Canada.)
 Remove duplicate email addresses, those where an email was shown as undelivered, and filter out people who haven’t opened your pitches at all in the past 12-24 months.
 These are some easy ways to cut out contacts who won’t open your emails or will bounce back.

-A high number of bounce back emails is also an indicator of mass-emailing, and could be likely to land you in a spam folder.
-Every time you have a bounceback email, use a filter or list to make note of it and remove them from future lists.
+A high number of bounce-back emails is also an indicator of mass emailing and could be likely to land you in a spam folder.
+Every time you have an email bounce back, use a filter or list to make a note of it and remove them from future lists.

 Yes, this takes time and may remove a good chunk of contacts from a list.
 But you’ll likely see open rates go up as you target more active and relevant journalists.
 The key to avoiding a spam filter is to mimic manual emailing.

 Along the same lines as weeding through your media lists, it’s also important to pay attention to how many emails you’re sending.
 A human couldn’t send 1,000 emails in one hour, so you shouldn’t schedule that many either.